DATA-606-2023-FALL-THURSDAY/Iang_Ruth/Docs/Proposal.md

 # Data
 - Sources: This dataset is from FDA Open source data website.
 - Data Size: The dataset is 245.6 MB.
-- Data Shape: There are 17 columns and there are 2426.
+- Data Shape: There are 17 columns and there are 2426 rows.
 - Each row represents a medical device that is recalled by the FDA in violation of their laws.

 # Data Dictionary